Updated on 1/11/2023

 The good news is you don’t have to let fear of intimacy harm all your relationships.
 You can learn how to overcome your fears either through therapy, or on your own, depending on how significant and severe your intimacy issues are.

 Sometimes it’s possible to manage your fear on your own.
 You can try to recognize the root of your fear and try to deal with getting past it.
-Other times, you may need therapy to fully recover from your fear of intimacy.
+Other times, you may need online therapy to fully recover from your fear of intimacy.

 If your fears are the result of significant trauma, or if you find that depression is a part of your fear, therapy most likely will be the most effective way for you to begin developing healthy, long-term, meaningful, and intimate relationships.